-Nested pallets can reduce your storage space by as much as four times, since they're designed to fit together much more closely when not loaded.
+Nestable pallets such as our ECO-1111SL 9Leg pallet can reduce your storage space by as much as four times, since they’re designed to fit together much more closely when not loaded.
 This allows you to stack a higher number of empty pallets without taking up more room, or enables you to reduce storage costs by using a smaller facility.

 Your cost savings don’t end with storage.
 Freight costs can be significantly reduced on the return leg, as your shipment requires less space.
 This is extremely helpful in closed-loop supply chains, where the pallet or crate is recovered by the same organisation without a return load.